Julian-JN/Meme-Captioning/README.md

         The train settings allows for configuration of certain hyperparameters, such as epochs, batch size, and learning rates for encoder and decoder.

     - Train
+    - Important Note: in the dataset files for each dataset ('dataset.py', 'dataset_flickr.py'), PLEASE comment out the lines at the end of the get_item() function, in the return portion, which start with variable names "all_"

         To start the training run the 'train.py' file if you want to run meme captioining and 'train_flickr' if you want to run Flickr captioning:
         ```bash
         python train.py